Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 ---

-This step-by-step guide will help you get started with Synthetic Monitoring with Robotmk.
+This step-by-step guide will help you get started with synthetic monitoring with the new version of Robotmk, which is integrated in Checkmk 2.3.

 <!--more-->